Lorentzian Vacuum Transitions for Anisotropic Universes: Transitions in Kantowski-Sachs

 Since we expect the constants to be real numbers, we finally obtain

 Note that this result and the latter equations are valid for any values of the potentials different from zero.
 The only difference between positive or negative potentials are the choices of the integration constants so the condition (\ref{KSConditConst}) holds in each particular case.
+Once again we find that if we regard $T$ as an independent parameter for positive values of the potentials, or related to $\bar{\sigma}$ as in (\ref{KSCoditionExt}), the limit $\bar{\sigma}\to\sigma_{0}=0$ is well behaved and it is a regular function in this limit.
+Eq. (\ref{KSCoditionExt}) actually gives $T\to0$ in this limit, and in general it yields a vanishing value for $\Gamma$, allowing us to study the ultraviolet limit.

 For the case in which the potential is zero, the general solution (\ref{CsGeneral}) and (\ref{DerivSolGen}) gives

 then we obtain for this case

 Let us choose in the first instance $V_{A}=0$, then $V_{B}<0$, in this case the path in which the system tunnels from one minimum to the other, $\sigma$ starts with one value and evolves until it reaches a constant $\bar{\sigma}$ and then it remains at that value.
 For this case we obtain